ummel/fusionModel/README.md

     analysis of predictor importance in fully-specified `rpart` models fit upfront.

--   For continuous and ordered factor data types, the fusion/simulation step (optionally) identifies a minimal-change “reshuffling” of initial simulated values that induces more realistic rank correlations with other variables.
-This feature is experimental;
-    initial testing suggests it can improve simulation quality.

 -   LASSO regression is (optionally) used to “pre-screen” predictor variables prior to calling `rpart()`.
 Predictors for which the LASSO coefficient is shrunk to zero are excluded from consideration.
 This